What’s the issue?

 Although many disclosures required by other IFRS® Standards are not mandatory in interim financial statements, in the current circumstances companies may need to provide these disclosures to ensure that the interim financial statements provide relevant information to the users of those statements.

-Preparing 2020 interim financial statements is likely to involve more than the usual update since the last annual financial statements.
+More than a year after the COVID-19 outbreak was declared a global pandemic by the WHO, the impact on companies is far from over.
+Preparing 2021 interim financial statements is still likely to involve more than the usual update since the last annual financial statements.
 Investors and other users may expect information above and beyond what is typically disclosed.

-Our COVID-19 financial reporting resource centre provides guidance on a broad range of topics covering the financial reporting impacts of the COVID-19 outbreak and is relevant to both annual and interim financial statements.
+Our COVID-19 financial reporting resource centre provides guidance on a broad range of topics covering the financial reporting impacts of the COVID-19 pandemic and is relevant to both annual and interim financial statements.

 Recognition, measurement and disclosure in interim financial statements